stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 buffer.add(FrameBuffer.END);
 ```

-And finally the render sequence is recorded within the render pass commands, the final `build` method now looks like this (indentation added for clarity):
+And finally the render sequence is recorded.
+The `build` method now looks like this (indentation added for clarity):

 ```java
 public Buffer build(int index, RenderSequence seq) {